 By statute, USCIS is authorized to only grant 10,000 U visas per fiscal year.
 For the current fiscal year, which began on October 1, 2013, the U visa cap was met on December 11, 2013—the 5th straight year the statutory maximum has been met since USCIS began issuing U visas in 2008.
 As a result, Mr. Chicas’ client will have to wait until October 1, 2014, when new U visas become available before his U visa is issued to him.

-In the meantime, his case will be placed on the U visa wait list, however, USCIS has granted Mr. Chicas’ client deferred action through the end of the year, and he is now eligible to apply for an employment authorization document during that same time.
+In the meantime, his case will be placed on the U visa wait list, however, USCIS has granted Mr. Chicas’ client deferred action through the end of the year, and he is now eligible to apply for an employment authorization document during that same time, something a Maryland employment lawyer can also help with.
 Mr. Chicas will now move for the immigration court to terminate his client’s removal proceedings in light of this significant development.

 Please contact Attorney Chicas at 202.384.2647 is you believe you may qualify for a U visa.